THE EXCITING "GHOST BUS": A VISUAL ADVENTURE IN THE LAND OF ROBIN HOOD

-Website and social media viewers are enthralled and mystified by what Roberto has created from the totally natural and realistic photo images he took last October of the 1956 “Ghost Bus” when he toured the huge Bartons garage site housing superb exhibition and special events space as well as a wonderful collection of vintage vehicles.
+“The Ghost Bus” is a visual art project by Roberto Alborghetti, Italian journalist, writer and visual artist.
+Website and social media viewers are enthralled and mystified by what Roberto has created from the totally natural and realistic photo images he took of the 1956 “Ghost Bus” when he toured the huge Bartons garage site housing superb exhibition and special events space as well as a wonderful collection of vintage vehicles.
 Can you believe that this art is from an old bus?

 What captured Roberto’s imagination was the story behind the “Ghost Bus” which Simon Barton relayed to him.
 The URR 865 AEC Reliance had been slumbering in an open Suffolk field for 20 years, resistant to both scrapping or restoration, before being discovered and brought back to its original fold a few years ago.

 A vehicle-sister of the “Ghost Bus” had been documented in an incredible 1959 movie in Kodachrome colour of a group of English ladies and gentlemen who toured from Nottingham to the Italian Riviera on a Bartons Road Cruise Holiday, now posted on http://www.bartonsplc.co.uk/index.php/2012-01-23-22-22-17/the-ghost-bus.